emdobrin/aepsdk-edgeconsent-android/README.md

 ## About this project

-The AEP Consent Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks) and requires the `MobileCore` extension.
+The AEP Edge Consent Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks) and requires the `MobileCore` extension.

 ### Installation

-Integrate the Consent Edge extension into your app by including the following in your gradle file's `dependencies`:
+Integrate the Consent extension into your app by including the following in your gradle file's `dependencies`:

 ```
-implementation 'com.adobe.marketing.mobile:consentedge:1.+'
+implementation 'com.adobe.marketing.mobile:edgeconsent:1.+'
 implementation 'com.adobe.marketing.mobile:edge:1.+'
 implementation 'com.adobe.marketing.mobile:sdk-core:1.+'
 ```